speechbrain/speechbrain/README.md

 # Learning SpeechBrain

-Instead of a long and boring ReadMe, we prefer to provide you with different resources that can be used to learn how to customise SpeechBrain to adapt it to your needs:
+Instead of a long and boring README, we prefer to provide you with different resources that can be used to learn how to customise SpeechBrain to adapt it to your needs:

 - General information and Google Colab tutorials can be found on the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
 - Many [tutorials](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/tutorial_basics.html) about the basics of SpeechBrain.